YukkuriC/HexParseMod/README.md

 - `/hexParse read_hexbug`: same as `read` but translates the result to the format used by discord HexBug's `/patterns hex` command. _note: non-pattern constants and some old registry names still need to be handled manually_
 - `/hexParse conflict`: conflict resolver for multiple patterns with same short name (ID path)
+    - _only enables during singleplayer, local multiplayer host or with OP permission_
     - `...` or `... list`: list all short names pointed by multiple long IDs
     - `... list <short_name>`: list all conflicting IDs under certain short name
     - `... set <short_name> <long_ID>`: redirect certain short name to input pattern ID